aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 * The script installs various tools and packages for this section of the workshop, see the comments in the script for more information
 * The script is finished when you see **environment setup complete**, additional log info can be found in the file `setup.log`

-#### 4. Create the verification certificate and get it signed by the Subordinate CA
+#### 4. Create the verification certificate and get it signed by the Subordinate CA that you had created earlier

 The verification certificate is needed because that's the mechanism that the AWS IOT core uses to ascertain that you have access to the  Subordinate CA for signing an end entity certificate.
 There is also a registration code that's needed in the process and this code is used by the AWS IOT core to ascertain that the principal creating and uploading the verification certificate operation has permissions to access to the IOT Core within the AWS console.